 All articles published Open Access will be immediately and permanently free for everyone to read and download.
 The use and distribution in any medium is permitted, provided the author and the journal are properly credited.
 We are continuously working with our author communities to select the best choice of license options, currently being defined for this journal as follows:• Creative Commons Attribution-ShareAlike (CC BY-SA)

 This statement clarifies ethical behavior of all parties involved in the act of publishing an article in Jurnal Ilmu Sosial, including the authors, the editors, the peer-reviewers and the publisher (Faculty of Social and Political Sciences- Universitas Diponegoro).

 Ethical Guideline for Journal Publication

-The editor of the JIS journal is responsible for deciding which of the articles submitted to the journal should be published.
-The validation of the work in question and its importance to researchers and readers must always drive such decisions.
-The editors may be guided by the policies of the journal's editorial board and constrained by such legal requirements as shall then be in force regarding libel, copyright infringement and plagiarism.
-The editors may confer with other editors or reviewers in making this decision.
+The editor in chief of Jurnal Ilmu Sosial is responsible for deciding which of the articles submitted to the journal should be published.
+The decision is based on the recommendation of the journal's editorial board members and reviewers.
+The journal abides by legal requirements as shall then be in force regarding libel, copyright infringement and plagiarism.
+The editor confers with the editorial team and reviewers in making this decision.

 Disclosure and conflicts of interest

 Unpublished materials disclosed in a submitted manuscript must not be used by any of the editorial board members and reviewers in their own research.